-- Always wash, rinse and dry hands before handling contact lenses. - All traces of soap, perfumes, hair sprays, creams and lotions should be removed from your hands and around the eyes. - Keep your nails trimmed and clean long fingernails can tear or split contact lenses. - Avoid picking up lenses with your fingernails they can only be held safely between the fingertips or with soft plastic tipped tweezers specially designed for contact lenses. - Do not touch your lenses with sharp, pointed objects (fingernails, pens, etc). - Make sure lenses do not get caught on the edge of storage cases.
-Tapping the lens case on the table before screwing the top on will help completely submerse the contact lenses in solution. - Never allow lenses to dry out and never try to insert them when they are in a dehydrated state. - Do not use the lens if the pack is open or damaged.

-- Never use expired lenses or solutions. - Verify that the lens is right side out.
+- Always wash, rinse and dry hands before handling contact lenses. - All traces of soap, perfumes, hair sprays, creams and lotions should be removed from your hands and around the eyes. - Keep your nails trimmed and clean long fingernails can tear or split contact lenses. - Avoid picking up lenses with your fingernails they can only be held safely between the fingertips or with soft plastic tipped tweezers specially designed for contact lenses. - Do not touch your lenses with sharp, pointed objects (fingernails, pens, etc.). - Make sure lenses do not get caught on the edge of blister pack. - Never allow lenses to dry out and never try to insert them when they are in a dehydrated state. - Do not use the lens if the pack is open or damaged. - Never use expired lenses or solutions. - Verify that the lens is right side out.
 The lens should assume a natural, curved, bowl-like shape.
 If the lens edges tend to point outward, the lens is inside out.
 Another method is to gently squeeze the lens between the thumb and forefinger.
 The edges should turn inward.
 If the lens is inside out, the edges will turn slightly outward.

-Water Activity

-Instruction for Use:
+Water Activity Instruction for Use:

-Do not expose your contact lenses to water while you are wearing them.
+• Do not expose your contact lenses to water while you are wearing them.